APeche/HYPAGS/README.md

 The mathematical model, application range and use of the program described in:
-Peche A., & Houben, G. (in review).
+Peche A., & Houben, G. (2022).
 Estimating characteristic grain diameters and effective porosity from hydraulic conductivity data.
-Groundwater, Wiley.
+Groundwater, Wiley, https://doi.org/10.1111/gwat.13266.

 This is a stand-alone GUI.
 No installation required.